JNStrauss/QCM_generateur_latex/README.md

     python qcm_generator/main.py
     ```

-3. The generated PDF files will be located in the `sujets` directory.
+3. The generated PDF files will be located in the `subjects` directory.

 ## Contributing